twilio/BankersBox/README.md

 ## Implementation Notes

 BankersBox uses an internal write-through cache object for quick reads.
-This mean, however, that if the cache is cold (e.g. after a page refresh), BankersBox will go to localStorage to fill the cache.
+This means, however, that if the cache is cold (e.g. after a page refresh), BankersBox will go to localStorage to fill the cache.
 Since localStorage stores all values as strings, cold cache values for primitive types will be filled with strings.
 If you are